weimingtom/onscripter-libretro_fork/README.md

 sudo snap install retroarch
 ```

-* MIYOO A30: RetroArch 1.16.0 (for RetroArch32 from 软件应用)
+* MIYOO A30: RetroArch 1.16.0 (for RetroArch32 from 软件应用 / APP)
 ```
 /mnt/SDCARD/RetroArch/.retroarch/cores/
 (not used) /mnt/SDCARD/RetroArch/.retroarch/core_info/